jkomoros/boardgame/boardgame-util/README.md

 DefaultPort is the port (e.g. "8080") to use when no port is specified in environment variables.

-### FirebaseProjectId

-FirebaseProjectId is the ID of your firebase project.
-It is necessary for user authentication.
-Note that you'll also likely need to update it in index.html

 ### DisableAdminChecking

 This option *should only be enabled in dev*.
 When set to true, it disables all